cdjq/DFRobot_GR10_30/python/README.md

   def set_left_range(self, range):
     '''!
-      @brief Set distance of moving to left that can be recognized
+      @brief Set how far your hand should move to the left so the sensor can recognize it
       @param range
       @n     Distance range 5-25, must be less than distance from left to right of the detection window
       @return NONE